Making the Difficult Choices – How to Do Redundancy Well

 No employer, leadership team or HR manager wants to have to consider redundancies.
-However, 2020 has been a year of difficult choices and, thanks to the ramifications of the ongoing pandemic and the current economic situation, many businesses will be forced to make more tough calls in the near future.
+However, this continues to be a time of difficult choices, and thanks to the current economic situation and ongoing uncertainty, many businesses will be forced to make more tough calls in the months ahead.
 The good news is that there is a way to make the redundancy process smoother and more manageable for everyone involved.

-In this blog, we’ll provide pointers on how to manage the process as well as possible, sharing key insights gleaned from our years of experience helping companies in similar situations.
+In this blog, we’ll provide pointers on managing the process as well as possible, sharing key insights gleaned from our years of experience helping companies in similar situations.
 We also explain our approach to supporting clients through this challenging time, providing commercial and practical guidance and the reassurance of a fixed price service.

 Make no mistake: redundancy is an inherently difficult process, for those at risk, for the colleagues who remain and for the leadership and HR teams responsible for the process.
-However, it’s even tougher in the current climate, when so many people have already experienced an enormous amount of unprecedented stress (from dealing with illness, worries about health and family members, childcare concerns and home schooling, lack of space, cancelled holidays… the list goes on).
-In addition, the job market is not buoyant, which means that employees having discussions about potential redundancies will probably be aware that finding a new job won’t be easy.
+However, it’s even tougher in the current climate, when so many people have already experienced an enormous amount of unprecedented stress (from dealing with the anxiety and upheaval of the pandemic to coping with the cost-of-living crisis, soaring inflation, etc.).
+In addition, the job market is not buoyant, meaning that employees discussing potential redundancies will likely be aware that finding a new job won’t be easy.

-As such, the process may be more painful than usual for your employees – already stressed, aware that the job market is precarious – and they may be more likely to make a claim if the process or outcome is open to challenge.
-After such an unexpectedly challenging year when so much feels uncertain, people may well feel they have less to lose.
+As such, the process may be more painful than usual for your employees – already stressed and aware that the job market is precarious – and they may be more likely to make a claim if the process or outcome is open to challenge.
+After such a challenging period when so much still feels uncertain, people may well feel they have less to lose.
 Now, more than ever, it’s absolutely vital that redundancies are done ‘well’.

-In brief: it means the process is conducted in a way that is both legally compliant and which the organisation is likely to recognise as fair, even if unwelcome.
+In brief, it means the process is conducted in a legally compliant way which the organisation is likely to recognise as fair, even if unwelcome.
 This is important both to those leaving and those staying at the firm.

-For many companies, this will be the first round of redundancies they’ve ever faced; but even if you have been through a redundancy process before, in almost all circumstances the recommendation is to take advice from the outset.
+Some companies will have experienced their first round of redundancies during the pandemic, while for others, it will still be a new experience; but even if you have been through a redundancy process before, in almost all circumstances, the recommendation is to take advice from the outset.
 The law in this area is complex, and it is important to follow a fair process, even where the need to make cuts is clear.

 Honestly, we couldn’t have thought of anything better to have a more functional working relationship … one of the best partnerships I have experienced in my career – thank you so much!

 Our approach is to partner with our clients: guiding you from start to finish, advising you on an appropriate process, and helping you to balance legal and commercial considerations.
-We will lead you through selection of potentially affected employees, helping you assess risk and budget for the redundancies, and preparing all documentation.
-Where clients feel this would be helpful, we can also attend consultation meetings with employees, together with a member of the HR or management team.
-We understand just how hard it is for you – and we’ll stand alongside you throughout.
+We will lead you through a selection of potentially affected employees, helping you assess risk and budget for the redundancies and preparing all documentation.
+Where clients feel this would be helpful, we can also attend consultation meetings with employees and a member of the HR or management team.
+We understand how hard it is for you – and we’ll stand alongside you through the process.